infiniteopt/InfiniteOpt.jl/docs/src/extensions.md

 - [`JuMP.upper_bound`](@ref JuMP.upper_bound(::AbstractInfiniteSet))
 - [`JuMP.set_upper_bound`](@ref JuMP.set_upper_bound(::AbstractInfiniteSet, ::Number))
 However, if we want `has_lower_bound = false` and `has_upper_bound = false` then
 no extension is needed.
-For our current, example we won't do this since lower and upper bounds aren't exactly clear for a disjoint interval.
+For our current example we won't do this since lower and upper bounds aren't exactly clear for a disjoint interval.
 Please refer to the template in `./InfiniteOpt/test/extensions/infinite_set.jl` to see how this is done.